-The Year of this handbook corresponds to the year of regular entry into the program, typically the academic year in which a student takes BME 3301 (Computational Methods) and BME 3101 - Biosignals Analysis, ideally the spring semester of the sophomore year.
+The Year of this handbook corresponds to the year of regular entry into the program, typically the academic year in which a student takes BME 3301 (Computational Methods) and BME 3070 - Statistics for Engineers, ideally the spring semester of the sophomore year.
 This will also become the "catalog year" for each student.